Once you’ve decided that a hedgehog will be a good fit for you, it’s time to set up his new home!

 Bringing Them Home

-Check out our guide to bringing a hedgehog home here, which includes how to prepare their carrier cage, ask for a supply of relevant and acceptable food, and begin the bonding process.
+The final step is getting ready to bring them home.
+Check out our guide to bringing a hedgehog home, which includes preparing their carrier cage, requesting a supply of relevant and acceptable food, and beginning the bonding process.